 One of the most important ways that you as a caregiver can help the patient with LBD is to make sure you also take care of yourself.
+If you don’t get the physical and emotional support you need, you won’t be able to provide the best level of care, and you face becoming overwhelmed.
 Help yourself cope by learning ways to prevent burnout, garner your own support, and improve your state of mind.

 - Schedule daily mini-workouts.
 Regular exercise releases endorphins that actually keep you happy.
-Ten-minute sessions sprinkled over the course of the day can be easier to block out than an hour away.
+Try ten-minute sessions sprinkled over the course of the day if you can’t block out an hour away.

 - Keep up your social ties.
 Stay connected to friends and family and welcome the support they give you.
 This will lighten the load of caretaking.

 - Talk to others in similar situations.
 Caring for someone with dementia can be very hard work—both physically and emotionally.
-You may find it a relief to speak frankly about your experiences with other caregivers.
+Joining a support group can provide a welcome opportunity to speak frankly about your experiences with other caregivers.